emmanuelidiaghe/TheLawProject/README.md

 # TheLawProject
-This repo hold the API for users' registration and login with storing and retrieving data from the database.
+This repo holds the API for users' registration and login with storing and retrieving data from the database.
 Programming language is C# (.NET framework) and MS SQL database.